Lemon Herb Couscous Salad

 Whisk everything together until creamy, and then season with salt and pepper.
 It’s perfect for this couscous salad recipe, but keep an extra batch in the fridge for your next weeknight salad!

-This is delicious when eaten straight away, but you can also make the salad, cover it and refrigerate for up to 4 hours.
-This way all the flavors marry and mingle, making for an even more delicious salad.
-If you are planning to make a day or two ahead of time, keep the tomatoes and walnuts separate until you’re ready to serve.
-This way they will remain crisp.
+This salad is delicious when eaten immediately, but you can also make it, cover it, and refrigerate it for up to 4 hours.
+This way, all the flavors marry and mingle, making for an even more delicious salad.

 Easy Couscous Salad with cucumbers and tomatoes